AaronAcerboni/tileset.js/README.md

 This method draws a tile to the provided canvas context.

 - `tileset`: One of the keys specified in config.tilesets.
-- `canvasX`: The canvas x position to apply a tile from the top left.
+- `canvasX`: The canvas x position to apply a tile from the top left point.
-- `canvasY`: The canvas y position to apply a tile from the top left.
+- `canvasY`: The canvas y position to apply a tile from the top left point.
 - `tileNumber`: An integer representing the desired tile to use (see Usage).
 - `config`: a config to use or use over the previously set config.
 If config properties were previously set, then setting only specific properties in the